NavigationContentFooter

 namespaceThe Kubernetes namespace the secret is in.

 access_keyThe first part of your API key.
-It is a like a unique ID or username and not a sensitive piece of information.
+It is like a unique ID or username and not a sensitive piece of information.

 secret_keyThe second part of your API key.
 It is a unique ID or password and thus a sensitive piece of information to authenticate your access key.

-project_idID of the Project that will be used as default value for project-scoped resources.
+project_idID of the Project that will be used as the default value for project-scoped resources.
 To find your Project ID, you can consult the Scaleway console

 regionThe region that will be used for all resources (by default, fr-par).